secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 #### 2. The position of the ensemble result

-The ensemble submission.csv will be stored under the path of experiment/ensemble/RoBERTa+ERNIE+XLNet.
+The ensemble submission2.csv will be stored under the path of experiment/ensemble2/RoBERTa+ERNIE+XLNet.

 ```bash
 ├─ data